leoGeraldino/aula3_jornadaPython/README.md

 <h2>How to use the project</h2>

 This project was built just for didactic purposes, but you can modify it according to your needs.
-For example, you can training a model to predict the rain probability according some weather informations (humidity, atmospheric pressure and much more), with some weather databases <a target= "_blank" href= "https://www.kaggle.com/">Kaggle</a> database.
+For example, you can training a model to predict the rain probability according some weather informations (humidity, atmospheric pressure and much more), with some weather databases from <a target= "_blank" href= "https://www.kaggle.com/">Kaggle</a>.
 Feel comfortable to use it as you need.

 <h2>Credits</h2>